Text Encoding Initiative: Technical details

 The standard is split into two parts, a discursive textual description with extended examples and discussion and set of tag-by-tag definitions.
 Schemata in most of the modern formats (DTD, RELAX NG and XML Schema (W3C)) are generated automatically from the tag-by-tag definitions.
 A number of tools support the production of the guidelines and the application of the guidelines to specific projects.

-A number of special tags are used to circumvent restrictions imposed by the underlying Unicode; glyph to allow representation of characters that do not qualify for Unicode inclusion and choice to allow overcome the required strict linearity.